vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 - **Process:**
     1. **Assembles Meta-Features:** The script loads the OOF predictions generated in Stage 3.
 It also loads an `indicator_file`, which contains supplementary classical features (e.g., clinical data like age or tumor stage).
 These are concatenated to form the feature set for the meta-learner.
     2. **Trains Meta-Learner:** It trains a QML model on this combined feature set, using the true labels from the training data.
-- **Optimization Metric:** Trials are optimized using **weighted F1 score** instead of accuracy for better handling of class imbalance.
+- **Optimization Metric:** Trials are optimized using a **composite average metric** (Weighted F1, Weighted Precision, Weighted Recall, Weighted Specificity, and Accuracy) for better handling of class imbalance.
 - **Comprehensive Metrics:** Each trial tracks accuracy, precision, recall, F1 (macro/weighted), specificity (macro/weighted), confusion matrix, and classification report.
 - **Automatic Directory Management:** If the journal file or output directory is read-only, the system automatically copies them to a writable location, ensuring training can proceed in restricted environments.
 - **Output:**